hansenms/TlsAppGatewayFix/README.md

 To Do List
 ----------

- * Add HTTP listener and redirect to HTTPS (if needed)
+ * Investigate implications of Dynamic Public IP on Gateway and IP restrictions on Web App.
+It is [not possible](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-ip-addresses-overview-arm) to assign a static public IP address to an Application Gateway.